 For the podcast, we are aiming for a relaxed conversation of anything between 30 and 120 Min. which we will edit.
 We are in no rush, there is no time limit.
-We are listener-oriented and are aiming for episodes that people enjoy to listen to with learnings and insights.
+The 2pt5 is listener-oriented and is aiming for episodes that people enjoy to listen to with learnings and insights.
+And that you enjoy recording.

 We will discuss highs and lows of an innovator’s life, motivation and creative passions as well as favorite methods, tools, conferences and ideas.
 Although all of this is serious stuff, I am aiming for a relaxed atmosphere, after all it’s humans talking about things that are important to them.
 Please be entertaining and generous with sharing your experiences.